 Why do we have low and negative interest rates?

 Deflation is a complicated concept for most people to understand.
 This is primarily because people who are under the age of 70 have never experienced it.
 Deflation is the contraction of credit and a decline in the price levels of goods and services.
 Europe is starting to experience this and Japan has experienced this for the past 25 years.
-The Japanese sovereign bond yield curve is only 1.48% for 30 years, while the 2-year bond is 0.01%.
 This interest does not properly compensate bond investors for the risk they are taking, yet the rate remains.
 Why?

 Deflation is the contraction or destruction of credit.
 It is essentially the process of normalizing an over-inflated economy.
 One of the side effects of deflation is the saver’s desire to pay down debt and put their funds in cash vs investing it.
 This shows up in the declining Velocity of Money.
 It means people are not spending money as they once were.